VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 Important: Requests sent directly to VictoriaLogs bypass vmauth and are not authorized.
 To ensure security, it is strongly recommended to restrict network access to VictoriaLogs and prevent direct access from unauthorized clients.

-It is recommended to pass the `-insert.disable` command-line flag at `vlselect` for disabling the write API.
+It is recommended to pass the `-insert.disable` command-line flag to `vlselect` to disable the write API.
-This helps protecting against accidental data ingestion via `vlselect` in case of improperly configured log shippers.
+This helps protect against accidental data ingestion via `vlselect` in case of improperly configured log shippers.

-For configuration examples using Bearer token, Basic auth, and mTLS see [vmauth/Authorization](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).
+For configuration examples using Bearer tokens, Basic auth, and mTLS see [vmauth/Authorization](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).

 ### Cluster routing